This Gluten-Free Vegan Apple Bread is fruity and fragrant, super easy to make and perfect for sharing!

 Tip: Leave to cool completely on a cooling rack before slicing.

-- the apple cider vinegar is crucial as the acidity reacts with the alkali bicarbonate of soda (baking soda) - it can be substituted with lemon juice
+- The apple cider vinegar is crucial as the acidity reacts with the alkali bicarbonate of soda (baking soda) - it can be replaced with lemon juice.

-- you can substitute the ground almonds with ground walnuts
+- You can replace the ground almonds with ground walnuts.

 - Gluten-Free Vegan Bread